citp/privacy-policy-historical/l/la/law/lawnewz.com.md

-> *The following text is extracted and transformed from the lawnewz.com privacy policy that was archived on 2016-06-17.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20160617210004id_/http%3A//lawnewz.com/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the lawnewz.com privacy policy that was archived on 2016-11-19.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20161119015942id_/http%3A//lawnewz.com/privacy) for the most accurate reproduction.*

-# Privacy Policy | LawNewz
+# Privacy Policy | Law News

 ### Privacy Policy